zhangyj/learngit/readme.txt

-git is a version control system
+git is a free ersion control system
 Creating a new branch is quick.
 Creating a new branch is quick and simple. not fast forward